ceferisbarov/TUMLU/README.md

 # TUMLU: A Unified and Native Language Understanding Benchmark for Turkic Languages

-This repo contains the code and data necessary to replicate results of TurkicMMLU paper.
-Dataset is hosted on [Hugging Face](https://huggingface.co/datasets/allmalab/TurkicMMLU) by aLLMA Lab. **Please, don't submit access requeset with a temporary email.** We approve requests within a day.
-If delayed, feel free to remind us via email.
+This repo contains the code and data necessary to replicate results of TUMLU paper.
+All experimental results are stored in `data/<LANGUAGE>/outputs` folders.
+You can analyze those without rerunning the same experiments.

 ## Dataset
 TurkicMMLU spans 8 Turkic languages, with plans to add more.